Grants

 Please submit the completed Supplementary Claim Form together with your EFR claim through OurSG Grants (OSG) portal.

-[New] For large charities1 with ‘Institutions of a Public Character (IPC)’ status:
+For large charities1 with ‘Institutions of a Public Character (IPC)’ status:

-If your charity is intending to apply for EFR matching once for the entire FY and the fund-raising target of this project is above $250,000please write to grants@toteboard.gov.sg to find out more about how Tote Board can better support your charity.
+If your charity is intending to apply for EFR matching once for the entire FY2025 and the fund-raising target of this project is above $250,000please write to grants@toteboard.gov.sg to find out more about how Tote Board can better support your charity.

 ----------------------------